 Operation Modify helps new and serving officers, police staff and volunteers to acquire the digital skills they need to undertake investigations effectively.

-It consists of 11 episodes released through the College's learning platform – MLE (you will need to log in to this).
+It consists of 10 episodes released through College Learn (you will need to log in to this).
 They follow the events from the beginning of an initial incident to show how to identify sources of digital evidence and respond to digital opportunities.
 All episodes are available now.

 - Episode one: 'Digital Media – Internet of Things' provides basic digital advice and shows you how to identify which smart devices could be discovered.